IDNoise/NoiseIDE/README.md

 In Artplant we are using Erlang on server and Unity\C# on client.
 All work is done on windows, servers hosted on linux.

 Most of the features we use are already in place, project is not in active development.
-From time to time i add something new :)
+From time to time i add something new.
-Codebase requires a lot of refactorings i can't find time to do (i think it requires total rewrite and don't start it :D)
+Codebase requires a lot of refactorings i can't find time to do.
+I think it requires total rewrite :)

 ##Windows MSI Installer
 Latest windows installer you can download from my [dropbox folder](https://www.dropbox.com/s/u1esqq4h68qufcz/NoiseIDE.msi) or from [latest](https://github.com/IDNoise/NoiseIDE/releases/latest) github release (don't update it as often as dropbox)